The eight strangest Christmas traditions on earth

 Spider webs, Ukraine

 The Ukrainians take a different approach to Christmas decorations, swapping fairy lights for spider webs.
-The legend of the Christmas spider explains that a poor widow and her kids cultivated a Christmas tree from a pine cone but couldn’t afford any decorations… then, on Chrissy morning, they woke up to see their tree blanketed in cobwebs, which sunlight then transformed into gold and silver.
+The legend of the Christmas spider explains that a poor widow and her kids once cultivated a Christmas tree from a pine cone but couldn’t afford any decorations.
+Then, on Chrissy morning, they woke up to see their tree blanketed in cobwebs, which sunlight then transformed into gold and silver.
 Nowadays, trees across Ukraine are decorated with little spider ornaments called ‘pavuchky’ and fake spider webs, which is said to be the origin of the sparkly tinsel that shimmers at Christmastime all around the world.

 Radish carving, Mexico